Utsavkumar00/PasswordManager/README.md

 ## 📜 License

-This project is developed for academic purposes by the team members listed above.
+This project is developed for academic purposes.

 ---